 I have authored over 45 peer reviewed publications (link to Google Scholar Profile).
 My work has received funding from European, UK, Norwegian and Finnish research councils and I currently co-lead the EU Horizon 2020 PERICLES project on maritime cultural heritage.
-I am a Lead Author for the Intergovernmental Science-Policy Platform for Biodiversity and Ecosystem Services (IPBES) focusing on the conceptualisation of multiple values.
+I lead the Global Assessment for a New Economics, am a Lead Author for the Intergovernmental Science-Policy Platform for Biodiversity and Ecosystem Services (IPBES) focusing on the conceptualisation of multiple values.
 I was previously a principal investigator for the second phase of the UK National Ecosystem Assessment (2012-2014), leading work on shared, plural and cultural values of ecosystems.
 I have also served as board member of the International Society for Ecological Economics and the European Society for Ecological Economics.
 For my cross-disciplinary research in the Solomon Islands (South Pacific) on environmental values, I have received prizes from the European Society for Ecological Economics, the Society for Conservation Biology, and the Geographical Field Group.
 Before moving to the UK, I worked as an environmental campaigner in the Netherlands, Iceland and elsewhere.